Zhasi/Computer-Graphic---JavaScript/README.md

 # Computer-Graphic---JavaScript
-Project for my course Computer Graphic @ FMI
+Project and homework for my course Computer Graphic @ FMI